autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/fail-safe.md

 Autoware supports various MRM implementation to provide appropriate behavior for each use case.
 Therefore, use this API when detailed information about MRM behavior is required.
 The MRM behavior ID listed by this API is used in MRM state API.
+For backward compatibility, the values listed in the MRM behavior table are reserved.

 ## MRM state